hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Dalanar Kohlin.md

 #### Phase 1 - Dalinar Kohlin, The Blackthorn:

-???
+r, r, r, 4

-10/10
+9/9

 Legendary Creature - Human Soldier

 Dalinar Kohlin, The Blackthorn deals any excess damage to a random friendly creature

-Dalinar Kohlin, The Blackthorn may attack creatures, but not planeswalkers or players
+Dalinar Kohlin, The Blackthorn attacks creatures, not planeswalkers or player

 If *Dalinar Kohlin, The Blackthorn* destroys a friendly creature with a converted manna cost of 4 or more, transform *Dalinar Kohlin, The Blackthorn*